americanexpress/create-using-template/README.md

 }
 ```
 Note that the string does contain the .ejs suffix, since the ignore applies when reading the file, the string should exactly match the name of the file in your template.

+### `getTemplateBanner` optional
+`(kleur) => (<string>)`

+The string returned from this function will be output as part of the banner the template outputs.
+It can be a multi line string, and generally should not exceed 80 characters wide.

+The kleur package is provided so that the template can output a colorful banner.

+If this function is not exported, no string will be rendered

 ## 🏆 Contributing